stormalf/porth/README.md

 - Adding controls to avoid to define unsigned variables with a negative value.
 - Adding pointers and how to dereference them ?
 - Adding other types for variables (bool, signed int, char, string, float)
+- Adding controls to avoid crash on open and close operators
 - Refactoring code to be simpler and more readable.
 - Trying to implement similar language but using ANTLR4.
 - Generate a real AST and symbol table.